go-macaron/docs/en-US/intro/README.md

 # Macaron

 Package macaron is a high productive and modular design web framework in Go.
+It takes basic ideology of [Martini](https://github.com/go-martini/martini) and extends in advance.

 [API Reference](https://gowalker.org/github.com/Unknwon/macaron)